 5 Tips On How To Prepare For A Successful Mount Kilimanjaro Climb

 Who can resist the charm of Africa’s iconic highest mountain?
 Sitting in northern Tanzania, Mount Kilimanjaro is the highest free-standing mountain in the world and a place that is on many adventurists’ to-do lists.
-Mount Kilimanjaro offers unbeatable views, incredible landscapes, and some of this earth’s most beautiful wildlife throughout this region.
-This trek should be at the top of anyone’s bucket list if you are seeking an unforgettable journey that offers countless awe-inspiring moments throughout.
+Mount Kilimanjaro offers unbeatable views, incredible landscapes and some of this earth’s most beautiful wildlife throughout this region.
+This trek should be at the top of anyone’s bucket list if you are seeking an unforgettable journey which offers countless awe inspiring moments throughout.

 1. Choosing your route

 There are 7 main routes to the summit of Mount Kilimanjaro and choosing the best route is often one of the hardest parts about trekking the inactive volcano.
 Expect to spend a minimum of 5 days trekking Mount Kilimanjaro, though some routes can take a minimum of 9 days to complete.
 Choosing what route to take can be determined upon many factors, including the level of difficulty, the sights and scenery along the way and the amount of traffic along the route.
 Some of the most popular and well trodden paths are the following; Lemosho, Machame, Marangu and Umbwe.

 2. Mental and Physical Preparation

 Climbing Mount Kilimanjaro is no small task and ensuring that you are mentally and physically prepared prior to hiking is instrumental in the success of this.
 We recommend that you train in the gym 3-4 months before you start the endurance.
 Try walking or running on a treadmill for an hour each time, make sure this has a decent inclination so this simulates the walking you will be doing up the mountain.
 If you could do this for 4 times per week in the lead up that would be great.